fleetdm/fleet/handbook/security.md

 **User experience impacts**

 * Some misconfigured "captive portals," typically used in hotels and airports, might be unusable with DoH due to how they are configured.
-This can be worked around by using the hotspot on your phone, and if you have to use this network for an extended period of time, there are usually workarounds to preform to connect to them.
+This can be worked around by using the hotspot on your phone, and if you have to use this network for an extended period of time, there are usually workarounds to perform to connect to them.
 Navigating to http://1.1.1.1 often resolves the issue.
 * If you are trying to reach a site and believe it is being blocked accidentally, please submit it to Cloudflare.
 This should be extremely rare.
 If it is not, please let the security team know.
 * If your ISP's DNS service goes down, you'll be able to continue working. 😎

-*Note: If you are from another organization, reading this to help create your own configuration, remember implementing DoH in an office environment where other network controls are in place has other downsides than it would for a remote company.
-In those cases, **disabling** DoH makes more sense, so network controls can retain visibility.
+*Note: If you are from another organization, reading this to help create your own configuration, remember implementing DoH in an office environment where other network controls are in place has other downsides than it would for a remote company. **Disabling** DoH makes more sense in those cases so that network controls can retain visibility.
 Please evaluate your situation before implementing any of our recommendations at your organization, especially DoH.*

 #### Deploy osquery
 | #  | Setting                |